 ADMI acquired WellNow Urgent Care (formerly Five Star Urgent Care) in 2016, Rejuv Medical Aesthetic Clinic and ClearChoice Management Services (CCMS) in 2020, and AZ PetVet in 2022.
 Prior to her appointment as Executive Project Sponsor, Ms. Decker provided HR advisory support services to WellNow Urgent Care, Rejuv and ClearChoice, with more than 200, 7 and 78 facilities, respectively, throughout the United States.
 Additionally, Ms. Decker was responsible for all HR-related activities to support ADMI's and Aspen Dental's 15,000 team members including compensation, benefits, performance and talent management, engagement and employee relations, talent acquisition, learning and development, field HR and employment practices liability.
-Ms. Decker was Director of Human Resources for the Davis Vision Companies, a vertically integrated vision services provider.
+Ms. Decker joined ADMI's field operations team in 2002, supporting practice operations.
+Prior to joining ADMI, Ms. Decker was Director of Human Resources for the Davis Vision Companies, a vertically integrated vision services provider.
+Since November 2023, Ms. Decker serves as a Director on the Board of Directors for Lightwave Dental, a dental services organization with 87 practice locations headquartered in Virginia.
 From January 2021 until its sale in February 2022, Ms. Decker served as a board member at Refresh Mental Health, a privately-held national network of locally-managed mental health facilities.
 Since April 2022, Ms. Decker has served in an advisory capacity for Bond Vet, Inc. a multi-site, multi-state retail veterinary business, with a focus on human resources and talent acquisition.

-Ms. Decker's qualifications to serve on the Board include her executive-level experience and expertise in human resources, including expertise in talent management and recruitment and human capital strategy.
+Ms. Decker's qualifications to serve on the Board of Directors include her executive-level experience and expertise in human resources, including expertise in talent management and recruitment and human capital strategy.

-Education: BS in Childhood Education, Russell Sage College
+Education: BS in Childhood Education, Russell Sage College.

 Skills & Qualifications:

-Franchising & Industry Expertise Senior Management Leadership Marketing & Branding Expertise Operations Management Expertise
+Franchising & Industry Expertise

+Senior Management Leadership

+Marketing & Branding Expertise

+Operations Management Expertise